karanyede/karanyede/README.md

 # 💫 About Me :
 🌟 Engineering Student | Tech Enthusiast | Creative Innovator<br><br>🔍 Fueled by a relentless passion for technology, graphic design, and problem-solving, I thrive at the intersection of logic and creativity.<br><br>🚀 My mission?
-To transformchallenges into opportunities for growth and innovation.
+To transform challenges into opportunities for growth and innovation.
 From coding sleek applications to designing captivating visuals, I’m always pushing boundaries and embracing continuous learning.<br><br>💡 Let’s connect to spark ideas, collaborate on groundbreaking projects, and explore the limitless possibilities of tech!<br>

 ## 🌟 What I’m Working On
 🛠 Building some strong projects to showcase my skills.<br>